 OR, if you lack the funds, or just faith in me (sinner), then buy one of the softcover collections of the series.
 There are like 20+ volumes to choose from and they’re all about twenty bucks.

-OR, if you’re a completely pathetic fuck and you’re as poor as I am, go to amazon.com and get the hardcover collection of the first volume from the “Used & New” section, where you can have it for less than five fucking dollars.
+OR, if you’re completely pathetic and as poor as I am, go to Amazon and get the hardcover collection of the first volume from the “Used & New” section, where you can have it for less than five fucking dollars.
 Click here to see what I’m talking about.
 Or you can click on any of the images in this article and they’ll take you straight to the publisher’s site and you can order from them which, really, is what you should be doing if you can afford to.
 They’ve been putting these books out forever and they’re not exactly a Fortune 500 company for doing it.
 Okay, that’s enough for now, go buy one of these books and read it.
 And let me know how you like it when you’re done.